-Day 1 – Arrival and First Exploration
+Day 1 – Arrival, Biological Introduction, and First Twilight Sightings

 What to Bring: